bernardopacheco/bernardopacheco.github.io/about.md

 ---
 # About

 My name is Bernardo Pacheco.
-I'm a software engineer living and working in Rio de Janeiro, Brazil.
+I'm a software engineer living and working at [Dot Legend][5] in Rio de Janeiro, Brazil.

 I’ve attended the [Federal University of Rio de Janeiro (UFRJ)][1] for a bachelor's degree and a master's degree in Computer Science.